-The purpose of this manual is to define the policies and procedures for greenhouse plant containment pertaining to research operations at the Montana State University (MSU) Plant Growth Center (PGC) including the plant quarantine facility.
-These policies and procedures are designed to safeguard against the accidental release of recombinant DNA containing plants, plant-associated microorganisms, and plant associated animals to the environment outside of the Greenhouse facility as required by federal, state, and local regulatory policies.
+The purpose of this manual is to define the policies and procedures for laboratory and greenhouse plant containment pertaining to research operations at Montana State University (MSU) research laboratories, the MSU Plant Growth Center (PGC) including the plant quarantine facility, and other MSU greenhouses.
+These policies and procedures are designed to safeguard against the accidental release of recombinant/synthetic nucleic acid containing plants, plant-associated microorganisms, and plant associated animals to the environment outside of the laboratory or greenhouse facilities as required by federal, state, and local regulatory policies.
 All MSU Principal Investigators (PIs), laboratory personal, and PGC staff must adhere to these policies and procedures in their research and the management of their laboratories.